istio/old_mixer_repo/doc/dev/development.md

 ### Setting up personal access token

+This is only necessary for core contributors / to push changes to the main repo.
+You can make PRs without it but the additional security is recomended for everyone.

-Since Istio requires two-factor authentication, you must setup a personal access token to enable push via HTTPS.
+Istio organization requires two-factor authentication, you must setup a personal access token to enable push via HTTPS.
 Please follow [these instructions](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) for how to create a token.